The Best Self-Publishing Platforms to Publish Your Book!

 The Best Self-Publishing Platforms to Publish Your Book

-In no particular order, here are some of the world’s best self-publishing platforms to help you get started in your career as an author.
+In no particular order, here are some of the world’s best self-publishing platforms to help you start your career as an Australian self-published author.

 1. Amazon Kindle Direct Publishing (KDP)

-According to Statista, Amazon controls almost 90% of all ebooks sold in the United States, almost 90% in the United Kingdom, and over 50% in Canada.
-Whatever way you look at it, Amazon Kindle Direct Publishing (KDP) has a huge market share of ebook and paperback book sales.
+According to Statista, Amazon accounts for nearly 90% of ebooks sold in the United States, almost 90% in the United Kingdom, and over 50% in Canada.
+Whatever way you look at it, Amazon Kindle Direct Publishing (KDP) holds a significant market share in ebook and paperback sales.

 One of the ways Amazon KDP attracts new authors is with its Kindle Unlimited program.
-You have to grant Amazon KDP exclusive rights to your digital books to Amazon Kindle for 90 days.
-In exchange, you can take advantage of five free days every 90 days, discount deals, price countdowns, and also a share of the Kindle Unlimited author earning fund, which gives you a certain amount of money for every page read.
+You must grant Amazon KDP exclusive rights to your digital books for Amazon Kindle for a period of 90 days.
+In exchange, you can take advantage of five free days every 90 days, discount deals, price countdowns, and a share of the Kindle Unlimited author earnings fund, which gives you a certain amount of money for every page read.
 In exchange, anyone enrolled in Kindle Unlimited or Amazon Prime can read your ebook for free.
+It’s like the Netflix version of book lending.
+It also exposes your book to more readers.
+It’s a decision you’ll need to weigh up carefully.
+If you’re planning a broad, multi-platform self-publishing release, it might not be suitable for you.
+However, it’s something that every author should consider.

 Most fiction ebooks on Amazon KDP are now accepted in a reflowable ePub format.
 However, if you’re self-publishing a children’s book, you’ll need to have it formatted in a fixed-format Mobi file.
-IngramSpark Publishing accepts ePubs for children’s books, but Amazon KDP hasn’t transitioned to that file format yet for its illustrated children’s books.
+IngramSpark Publishing accepts ePubs for children’s books, but Amazon KDP has not yet transitioned to that file format for its illustrated children’s books.

-Paperback or ebooks will be linked together on the Amazon Marketplace platforms and available under your Amazon Author Central profile.
-Check the Complete Guide to Amazon Author Central For Authors to learn more about setting up your Amazon Author Central profile and why it’s so important for authors.
+Paperback and ebook editions will be linked on Amazon Marketplace and available under your Amazon Author Central profile.
+Check the Complete Guide to Amazon Author Central for Authors to learn more about setting up your Amazon Author Central profile and why it’s so important for authors.

-If you’re looking to add an audiobook or hardcover book, you’ll need to upload it on another platform and then publish it to Amazon.
-Once a certain amount of time has passed, the different versions of your book will be all linked together.
-If this doesn’t happen, you can always contact the support department and ask them to link them together for you.
+If you want to add an audiobook or a hardcover book, you’ll need to upload it to another platform and publish it to Amazon.
+After a set period, all versions of your book will be linked.
+If this doesn’t happen, you can contact the support department and ask them to link them.

 2. Apple iBooks

-Once upon a time, you needed a Mac and iTunes account to upload your ebook to iBooks or push your book to Apple iBooks via other sites such as IngramSpark Publishing or Smashwords Publishing.
-However, now anyone can upload and sell their books through Apple iBooks if they have the right file type. iBooks is easily the second-largest ebook retailer in the world after Amazon, thanks largely to Apple continually promoting and pushing iBooks via applications that come pre-loaded on new Apple iPhones and iPads.
+Once upon a time, you needed a Mac and an iTunes account to upload your ebook to iBooks or push your book to Apple iBooks via other sites such as IngramSpark Publishing or Smashwords Publishing.
+However, anyone can now upload and sell their books on Apple iBooks if they use the correct file format. iBooks is the second-largest e-book retailer in the world, after Amazon, primarily due to Apple’s ongoing promotion of iBooks through applications preloaded on new Apple iPhones and iPads.

-iBooks has over forty different country-specific ebook stores that allow users to directly download ebooks to their iPad, iPhone, or Apple Mac computer. iBooks allows authors to set their own prices and schedule free promotions and discount offers, and you don’t have to sign any exclusive distribution rights.
+iBooks has over 40 country-specific ebook stores that let users download ebooks directly to their iPad, iPhone, or Mac. iBooks allows authors to set their own prices and schedule free promotions and discount offers, and you don’t have to sign any exclusive distribution rights.

 3. Barnes & Noble Press

 They offer a self-publishing platform for authors.
-They offer both ebook sales as well as POD options for paperbacks.
-Any books that are published with Barnes & Noble Press only retail through their physical stores and their online platforms.
+They offer both ebook sales and POD options for paperbacks.
+Books published by Barnes & Noble Press are available only through Barnes & Noble’s physical stores and online platforms.

 4. Kobo

 The great thing about Kobo is that it offers authors the opportunity to use its self-publishing platform and also distributes and sells its own range of e-readers and devices.
-As well as their own reading platform, Kobo has also teamed up with several high-profile book retailers around the world.
+In addition to its own reading platform, Kobo has also partnered with several high-profile book retailers worldwide.

-Depending on the size and price of your book, authors can expect to receive between 45% – 70% royalties on their books.
+Depending on the size and price of your book, authors can expect to receive between 45% and 70% royalties on their books.

 5. IngramSpark Publishing

 IngramSpark Publishing is part of the Lightning Source network.
-Lightning Source is for book publishers only, but IngramSpark Publishing caters to all authors, including self-published Australian and New Zealand authors and writers, and offers a very comprehensive self-publishing platform.
+Lightning Source is for book publishers only, but IngramSpark Publishing caters to all authors, including self-published Australian and New Zealand authors, and offers a comprehensive self-publishing platform.
 IngramSpark Publishing distributes its books to some of the world’s biggest retailers, including Amazon, iBooks, Kobo, and Barnes & Noble.

 If you ever want to see your book in a brick-and-mortar store, the returns option on paperback and hardcover books available through IngramSpark Publishing is a great option.

-While IngramSpark Publishing used to charge self-published authors a setup fee and to altar existing book listings, they recently changed their policy, and the new title setup is now free.
-Royalties at IngramSpark Publishing will depend on the size, quality, printing costs, and distribution rights that your book has.
+While IngramSpark Publishing previously charged self-published authors a setup fee and an alteration fee for existing book listings, it recently changed its policy, and the new title setup is now free.
+Royalties at IngramSpark Publishing depend on your book’s size, quality, printing costs, and distribution rights.

 6. Smashwords Publishing